• About us

 And in the middle of the War field stood Arjun with his head dropped and shoulders down.
 He was in a dilemma.
 He had to make a choice between fighting the war and killing his guru, his beloved Pitamah, friends and cousins or run away from the battle field.
 And then Krishna tells him that a warrior has just one dharma and one dharma alone – that is to fight.
 Battle is the testimonial of a warrior.
 There is nothing more welcome to a warrior than a virtuous war.
 One’s own duty though without of merit is preferable to the duty of another well performed, because even death in the performance of one’s duty brings happiness.
 You have the right to work, but never to the fruit of work.
 You should never engage in action for the sake of reward, nor should you long for inaction.
 Krishna rekindles the warrior within Arjuna and Arjuna fought the war like no warrior before him ever did.

-Abdul Kalam followed the same philosophy in life.
+Abdul Kalam followed the same philosophy in character.
 He worked relentlessly, but without caring for the fruit of work.
 He was married to his cause and hence felt for no other attachments.
 Abdul Kalam knew that a warrior is respected everywhere in the world.
 And no one considers the warrior a true warrior unless he is equipped for a war at the opportune moment.
 Abdul Kalam prepared India for that war.
 India didn’t figure on the priority list of the west until Pokharan happened.
 It was only after India became a nuclear power in 1998 that the west started taking us seriously.
 And as a result of that everything associated with India started getting acknowledged.
 We started featuring in the list of top growing economies and potential allies for super powers.
 Our might made us look like a prosperous nation.
 Like Krishna, Abdul Kalam rekindled the warrior in us.
 The same Indians who took pride in romanticized statements like “India hasn’t attacked any country in the world” adopted a sterner tone on global platforms.
 Kalam’s bombs and missiles made us a natural candidate for the position of a likely global superpower.

 Although India is yet to fight a Mahabharata but the Kauravas around us know that we are ready to retaliate.
 A scientist called Avul Pakir Jainulabdeen Abdul Kalam made us realize our true potentials and as a nation, we aren’t shackled by chains of shallow idealism and impractical attachments anymore.